M-Abul-Hassan/Inventory-Tracking-System-with-Streamlit-and-PostgreSQL/README.md

-# 📦 Inventory Tracking System with Streamlit and PostgreSQL
+# 📦 Store Inventory Tracking System with Streamlit and PostgreSQL

 A user-friendly web-based inventory tracking application developed using **Streamlit** and connected to a **PostgreSQL** database.
 This system allows users to efficiently track, manage, and analyze inventory items with full CRUD functionality.